 What is involved in the Mature Nursing Aptitude Tests?

 The Mature Nursing Aptitude Tests will consist of a Verbal Test, a Numerical Test and Job Simulation Exercise.
 Information about the assessment test and familiarisation material is released in advance of the official exam.
+Registrations for the official tests are made on the NMBI website.

 Test 1: Verbal Test: